dan-grant-hunter/NLP_Review_Classifier/README.md

 While many people do leave reviews and ratings, many others share their thoughts and feelings about particular goods and services in a variety of different public places, such as forums, blogs or even through social media channels.

-Given the usefulness of this feedback, it could be beneficial for a business to develop a methodology to find these reviews and attempt to estimate what rating that person would have given for the good or service that they recieved.
+Given the usefulness of this feedback, it could be beneficial for a business to develop a methodology to find these reviews and attempt to estimate what rating that person would have given for the good or service that they received.

-Processing textual information like this could give businesses a more comprehenisve understanding of how their products and services are perceived by consumers which could help them make critical business decisions.
+Processing textual information like this could give businesses a more comprehensive understanding of how their products and services are perceived by consumers which could help them make critical business decisions.

+In this project, I focused on reviews of hotels by using data from the popular travel booking site TripAdvisor.

 ---